ElektraInitiative/libelektra/src/plugins/curlget/README.md

 ## Description

 The `curlget` plugin is a resolver using libcurl to upload and download files from/to remote hosts.
-When mounted with a `URL` as configuration file there will be no changes to the filesystem.
+When mounted with a `URL` as configuration file there will be no changes to the file system.
 When mounted with a (local) path to a configuration a copy of the remote configuration is kept and used as fallback in `kdbGet()` if fetching the remote file from the server fails.

 ## Configuration